Providenciales Clear and Glass Bottom Boat Tours

 There are two types of boat tours that offer an underwater view, but they are quite different.
 Both are quite fun for most ages.
 The clear boat tours typically operate small acrylic boats, and visit locations such as the calm tidal channel at Mangrove Cay.

 Another option and likewise fascinating excursion is the semi-submarine tour.
-This larger vessel offers a more immersive experience as passengers are essentially below the water’s surface, and excursions tour the bay reefs off the north shore of Providenciales, rather than the shallow mangrove channels where the smaller clear boats typically operate.
+This larger and very stable vessel offers a more immersive experience as passengers are seated below the water’s surface, with wrap around windows to view the coral reefs through.
+Excursions tour the bay reefs off the north shore of Providenciales, rather than the shallow mangrove channels where the smaller clear boats typically operate.

 The Sights and Wildlife